 To further test for the potential impact of the COVID-19 pandemic on evaluation, the study team also investigated for 1) changes in energy consumption and 2) differences in participant characteristics before and after the start of the pandemic.

 Changes in Energy Consumption.
-The study did not identify any drastic deviations in average consumption in 2020 across the relevant participants that may have been the result of COVID-19-related lockdowns. because of the pandemictime
+The study did not identify any drastic deviations in We will discuss best delivery options with the EA Team .
+This finding, while somewhat counter-intuitive given many people spent more time at home because of the COVID-19 pandemic, is consistent with residential studies of the same time in Massachusetts.

-Figure 34: Average Daily Usage (Therms) Over Time
+Figure 34: Average Participant Daily Usage (Therms) Over Time